 - Physical Rehabilitation (BCPR)

-Board certification in these practices areas is awarded through the AOTA.
-Here's a nice article on "Why & How."
-Requirements include:
+Board certification in these practice areas is awarded through the AOTA.

-- 5,000 hours in any capacity in the certification area in the past 5 years
+- 3,000 hours in any capacity in the certification area in the past five years

-- 500 hours of delivering OT services as a OT in the certification area in the past 5 years
+- 500 hours of delivering OT services as a OT in the certification area in the past five years

 - Driving and Community Mobility (SCDCM)